secinto/simple2secure/simple2secure.probe/README.md

 - Execution of commands from the portal
 - Performing of tasks specified via portal on provided data

+## License

+The probe requires a license in order to be activated and associated with the portal.
+Therefore a license must be downloaded from the local portal installation using your registered user (portal and web must be started then https://localhost:9000/ is available).
+Click on the user icon on the upper right corner and go to the My Groups tab.
+There initially one group "Standard" is available.
+Click on the more icon and select download license.
+Use this license for all further actions for the probe (it is the same required also by the pod).

 ## Execution

 The probe can be executed using either a generated java library and providing the following start commands